Aylur/astal/README.md

 nix develop .#astal
 ```

-python and lua should be stright forward, just run the interpreter
+lua should be stright forward, just run the interpreter

 for javascript do